UnPourTous/mocker/README.md

   stringRange: Types.string().range(10, 100),
   numberRange: Types.number().range(0, 100),
   enum: Types.enum(['A', 'B', 'C']),
-  default: '', // If a valid type was set, it will generate a random string
+  fixNumber: 520, // If a valid type was set, the valid type will be the value
+  fixString: 'this is a fixString',
+  plainObject: { // define a object array
+    far: Types.string(),
+    bar: Types.number()
+  },
   stringArray: [Types.string()],  // define a primary type array
   objectArray: [{ // define a object array
     far: Types.string(),
     bar: Types.number()